tailscale/golink/README.md

 ## HTTPS

-When golink joins your tailnet it will check to see if HTTPS is enabled and begin serving HTTPS traffic if the answer is yes.
-If HTTPs is enabled golink will redirect all requests received by the HTTP endpoint first to their internal HTTPS equivalent before redirecting to the external link destination.
+When golink joins your tailnet it will check to see if HTTPS is enabled and begin serving HTTPS traffic it detects that it is.
+When HTTPs is enabled golink will redirect all requests received by the HTTP endpoint first to their internal HTTPS equivalent before redirecting to the external link destination.